J&J Medical Connect

 1600

 A total of 138 patients were enrolled and randomized 1:1 to receive either selexipag (n=69) or placebo (n=69).
-Of the 138 patients, 43 and 44 completed the double-blind treatment in the selexipag group and placebo group, respectively.
+Of the 138 patients, 43 and 44 completed the double-blind treatment period in the selexipag group and placebo group, respectively.
 Baseline characteristics are presented in Table: Baseline Characteristics, as Reported in SALTO.2

 Baseline Characteristics, as Reported in SALTO2